 So, if your invoices on a job are going unpaid, you must be ready to act.
 We recommend that all contractors, subcontractors, design professionals and material suppliers begin a new project knowing they may have to protect their payment rights with a mechanics lien and be prepared to send a pre-lien notice letter.
 Therefore, specific information should be collected at the start of every project, which is as follows:

 - Project information: Project owner, name of the project, common address (or legal property description), and county where the project is located.

 - For subcontractors: Name (or company name) and mailing address of the General (Prime or Original) Contractor.

 - For sub-subcontractors: Although not required under Texas Construction Law, it is preferred to have the name and mailing address of all Subcontractors involved in the contract chain.

 - Work: Invoice dates, description of the unpaid work performed, and the amount owed for each individual month.

 Other pre-lien notice rules

 Now that we’ve established who should send a pre-lien notice letter before filing a mechanics lien, as well as why, let’s quickly look at the additional rules surrounding the pre-lien notice letter – specifically, the HOW and WHEN.

-First, all pre-lien notices in Texas must be sent by registered or certified mail.
+First, all pre-lien notices in Texas must be sent by registered, certified, or otherwise traceable mail which provides proof of delivery.
 We recommend you keep proof (e.g., post office invoice or return receipts) that you have sent the notices to the intended parties (the General Contractor and the Property Owner).